 Vermilion Energy Inc is an oil & gas e&p business based in the US.
 Vermilion Energy shares (VET) are listed on the NYSE and all prices are listed in US Dollars.
-Vermilion Energy employs 790 staff and has a market cap (total outstanding shares value) of USD$1.3 billion.
+Vermilion Energy employs 747 staff and has a trailing 12-month revenue of around 0.00.

 *Signup bonus information updated weekly.